Year 3

 Important sessions to note:

-Monday - Singing, PE with Mrs Taylor and Homework will be sent home
+Monday - Singing and homework will be sent home

-Tuesday - Class Prayer
+Tuesday - PE with Mrs Taylor and Class Prayer

 Thursday - Class Prayer, Homework due in, Spelling and Arithmetic Tests

 Please remember to have your PE kit in school every day.
-Children need to be in full school uniform, and will get changed at school, prior to the lesson.
+Children need to be in full school uniform and will get changed at school, prior to the lesson.

 Homework